ieiei/ianvei/rust-for-rustaceans/10 CONCURRENCY (AND PARALLELISM).md

 Be aware, though, that a compare_exchange requires that a single CPU has exclusive access to the underlying value, and it is therefore a form of mutual exclusion at the hardware level.
 This in turn means that compare_exchange can quickly become a scalability bottleneck: only one CPU can make progress at a time, so there’s a portion of your code that will not scale with the number of cores.
 In fact, it’s probably worse than that—the CPUs have to coordinate to ensure that only one CPU succeeds at a compare_exchange for a variable at a time (take a look at the MESI protocol if you’re curious about how that works), and that coordination grows quadratically more costly the more CPUs are involved!

-**COMPARE_EXCHANGE_WEAK**
+> **COMPARE_EXCHANGE_WEAK**

-The careful documentation reader will notice that compare_exchange has a suspiciously named cousin, compare_exchange_weak, and wonder what the difference is .
+> The careful documentation reader will notice that compare_exchange has a suspiciously named cousin, compare_exchange_weak, and wonder what the difference is .
 The weak variant of compare_exchange is allowed to fail even if the atomic variable’s value does still match the expected value that the user passed in, whereas the strong variant must succeed in this case .

-This might seem odd—how could an atomic value swap fail except if the value has changed?
+> This might seem odd—how could an atomic value swap fail except if the value has changed?
 The answer lies in system architectures that do not have a native compare_exchange operation .
 For example, ARM processors instead have locked load and conditional store operations, where a conditional store will fail if the value read by an associated locked load has not been written to since the load .
 The Rust standard library implements compare_exchange on ARM by calling this pair of instructions in a loop and returning only once the conditional store succeeds .
 This makes the code in Listing 10-6 needlessly inefficient—we end up with a nested loop, which requires more instructions and is harder to optimize .
 Since we already have a loop in this case, we could instead use com- pare_exchange_weak, remove the unreachable!() on Err(false), and get better machine code on ARM and the same compiled code on x86!

-**The Fetch Methods**
+***The Fetch Methods***

 Fetch methods (fetch_add, fetch_sub, fetch_and, and the like) are designed to allow more efficient execution of atomic operations that commute—that is, operations that have meaningful semantics regardless of the order they execute in.
-The motivation for this is that the compare_exchange method

-is powerful, but also costly—if two threads both want to update a single atomic variable, one will succeed, while the other will fail and have to retry.
+The motivation for this is that the compare_exchange method is powerful, but also costly—if two threads both want to update a single atomic variable, one will succeed, while the other will fail and have to retry.
 If many threads are involved, they all have to mediate sequential access to the underlying value, and there will be plenty of spinning while threads retry on failure.

 For simple operations that commute, rather than fail and retry just because another thread modified the value, we can tell the CPU what operation to perform on the atomic variable.
 It’ll then perform that opera- tion on whatever the current value happens to be when the CPU eventually gets exclusive access.
 Think of an AtomicUsize that counts the number of operations a pool of threads has completed.
 If two threads both complete a job at the same time, it doesn’t matter which one updates the counter first as long as both their increments are counted.

 The fetch methods implement these kinds of commutative operations.
 They perform a read *and* a store operation in a single step and guarantee that the store operation was performed on the atomic variable when it held exactly the value returned by the method.
 As an example, AtomicUsize::fetch_add(1, Ordering::Relaxed) never fails—it always adds 1 to the current value of the AtomicUsize, no matter what it is, and returns the value of the AtomicUsize precisely when this thread’s 1 was added.

 The fetch methods tend to be more efficient than compare_exchange because they don’t require threads to fail and retry when multiple threads contend for access to a variable.
 Some hardware architectures even have specialized fetch method implementations that scale much better as the number of involved CPUs grows.
 Nevertheless, if enough threads try to operate on the same atomic variable, those operations will begin to slow down and exhibit sublinear scaling due to the coordination required.
-In general, the best way to significantly improve the performance of a concur- rent algorithm is to split contended variables into more atomic variables that are each less contended, rather than switching from compare_exchange to a fetch method.
+In general, the best way to significantly improve the performance of a concurrent algorithm is to split contended variables into more atomic variables that are each less contended, rather than switching from compare_exchange to a fetch method.

-*The* *fetch_update* *method is somewhat deceptively named—behind the scenes, it is really just a* *compare_exchange_weak* *loop, so its performance profile will more closely match that of* *compare_exchange* *than the other fetch methods.*
+**N O T E** *The* *fetch_update* *method is somewhat deceptively named—behind the scenes, it is really just a* *compare_exchange_weak* *loop, so its performance profile will more closely match that of* *compare_exchange* *than the other fetch methods.*

-**Sane Concurrency**
+### Sane Concurrency

 Writing correct and performant concurrent code is harder than writing sequential code; you have to consider not only possible execution interleavings but also how your code interacts with the compiler, the CPU, and the memory subsystem.
 With such a wide array of footguns at your disposal, it’s easy to want to throw your hands in the air and just give up on concurrency altogether.
 In this section we’ll explore some techniques and tools that can help ensure that you write correct concurrent code without (as much) fear.

-**Start Simple**
+***Start Simple***

 It is a fact of life that simple, straightforward, easy-to-follow code is more likely to be correct.
 This principle also applies to concurrent code—always start with the simplest concurrent design you can think of, then measure, and only if measurement reveals a performance problem should you optimize your algorithm.

 To follow this tip in practice, start out with concurrency patterns that do not require intricate use of atomics or lots of fine-grained locks.
 Begin with multiple threads that run sequential code and communicate over channels, or that cooperate through locks, and then benchmark the result- ing performance with the workload you care about.
 You’re much less likely to make mistakes this way than by implementing fancy lockless algorithms or by splitting your locks into a thousand pieces to avoid false sharing.
 For many use cases, these designs are plenty fast enough; it turns out a lot of time and effort has gone into making channels and locks perform well!
 And if the simple approach is fast enough for your use case, why introduce more complex and error-prone code?

 If your benchmarks indicate a performance problem, then figure out exactly which part of your system scales poorly.
-Focus on fixing that bottle- neck in isolation where you can, and try to do so with small adjustments where possible.
+Focus on fixing that bottleneck in isolation where you can, and try to do so with small adjustments where possible.
 Maybe it’s enough to split a lock in two rather than move to a concurrent hash table, or to introduce another thread and a channel rather than implement a lock-free work stealing queue.
 If so, do that.

 Even when you do have to work directly with atomics and the like, keep things simple until there’s a proven need to optimize—use Ordering::SeqCst and compare_exchange at first, and then iterate if you find concrete evidence that those are becoming bottlenecks that must be taken care of.

-**Write Stress Tests**
+***Write Stress Tests***

 As the author, you have a lot of insight into where bugs in your code may hide, without necessarily knowing what those bugs are (yet, anyway).
 Writing stress tests is a good way to shake out some of the hidden bugs.
 Stress tests don’t necessarily perform a complex sequence of steps but instead have lots of threads doing relatively simple operations in parallel.